patriziobellan86/PoE_Small_originalPaper/README.md

 #### `results/evaluation_scripts/`
 - Contains the evaluation scripts used to extract and normalize answers.
-- **Important:** Before running the evaluation scripts, ensure that the file paths are correctly set up according to your system.
+- **Important:** Before running the evaluation scripts, ensure file paths are correctly set up according to your system.

 #### `results/raw_results/`
 - Contains the raw experimental results.
-- Results are organized by dataset, with each dataset folder containing subfolders corresponding to different **description frameworks**.
+- Results are organized by dataset, with each folder containing subfolders corresponding to different **description frameworks**.
 - Each description framework folder includes the following files:

   - **`args_dict.json`** – Contains the experimental settings.